tinacms/tina.io/content/docs/reference/collections.md

 A [glob pattern](<https://en.wikipedia.org/wiki/Glob_(programming)>) that will be used to match a subset of the files in the `path` directory.

 The provided pattern does not have to include the file extension.
 The extension will be added automatically based on the [`format`](#format) of the collection.
-The final pattern that is used will be determined by match, format and path.
+The final pattern that is used will be determined by `match`, `format` and `path`.

 `<path>/<match.include>.<format>`